bvignau/The_Botnet_Game/README.md

 ### Start simulations
 First use the script multiple.sh :

 ``./multiple.sh 5`` this commande will create five differents process.
 With our parameters Treads equal to 5 and number equal to 4 we will have a total of 5x5x4 = 100 simulations.
 The total number of process, threads and number are to adpat with your machine and desired number of simulation.
+Here, we let one example conf file, corresponding to our exeperience 1B

 ### Collect results

 To collect the results, 1st use the collect.sh script, it will create a csv file with the result of all the simulations.
 Then use the python scrupt multiplot.py to create figures.
+To use the collect script : ``collect.sh mirai00 5`` you need to run this command for each botnet population.
+In our example you need to run it two times :
+``collect.sh mirai00 5`` and ``collect.sh mirai10 5``.
+It will create one CSV file with all the result of all simulation for each population.
+The script collect and produce one CSV for each call.

 ## Results of our experiences